Procedures

 House II

-This example is only little more complex but instead of drawing one specific house, can generate many, many variations.
+This example is only a little more complex but instead of drawing one specific house, can generate many, many variations.
 The procedure used here introduces a few new concepts like making decisions based on random numbers and mixing colors, but the flow of the program is still straight down from top to bottom.

 Sierpinski Triangle